-For example, if you’re in the retail clothing industry and selling yoga pants, LinkedIn will not be the ‘best fit’ for you (horrible pun intended).
+For example, if you’re in the retail clothing industry and selling yoga pants, LinkedIn will not be a good fit for you.
 First, the audience on LinkedIn is mostly male.
-Plus, the users are more likely to be interested in professional and work-related topics such as education and business tools, etc. So, if it came down to clothes, the LinkedIn audience might be more interested in suits and office wear than in yoga pants.
+Plus, the users are more likely to be interested professional and work related topics such as education and business tools etc. If it came down to clothes, the LinkedIn audience might be more interested in suits and office wear than in yoga pants.

 Putting it all Together

 Thanks to the above information, we can more accurately say who hangs out where.
 This enables us to easily reach the right audience for our business and tailor our message to suit them.

 For example, if I was interested in reaching business clients that were males, aged 25-34, my number one option would be LinkedIn.

 Similarly, if I wanted to reach private individuals, who are females, aged 18-29, I would go with Instagram and Pinterest.